gparlakov/scuri/README.md

 ```
 npm install -D scuri
 ng g scuri:spec --name src/app/app.component
 ```
+If you gen error of the `Error: Invalid rule result: Function().` see the next section about Angular <= 5.

 ### For Angular <= 5
+Since the bundled cli (~1.7.4) is not compatible with the latest schematic version we need to install schematics separately and call scuri with that.
 ```
 npm install -D scuri
 npm i @angular-devkit/schematics-cli
 schematics scuri:spec --name src/app/app.component
 ```

+### Use case
+After a component has been created it is boring and tedious to do the tests.
+Scuri tries to jump start that by walking the components constructor and dependencies and creating mocks for each dependency.

 ### Testing